EdwardVoermans/ETIG-Stack-InfluxDB3/README.md

 A modern monitoring stack implementation using **Telegraf**, **InfluxDB 3**, and **Grafana** with **Nginx reverse proxy** and **InfluxDB Explorer** for comprehensive system monitoring and visualization.
 The key of this project is the **automated deployment**.
 It will setup a development environment in minutes instead of hours if not days.

+In a nutshell the deployment script conducts the following steps:
+- Creates all required directories and initialization scripts and files.
+- Creates an InfluxDB 3 Admin Token.
+The token is used to create a default database in InfluxDB 3.
+Configures Telegraf to use the token and to send metrics to the db.
+- Automatically connects Influx Explorer to the InfluxDB 3 Core container.
+- Creates a Grafana InfluxDB Datasource and Dashboard.
+You can instantly view data!!

 ## Overview

 This project provides a complete TIG (Telegraf, InfluxDB, Grafana) stack deployment using Docker Compose, featuring: